aerospike/act/README.md

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
 The drives pass this step if ACT runs to completion.

-#### How to Certify a Drive with ACT with Higher Loads
+#### How to Certify a Drive(s) with ACT with Higher Loads
 -------------------------------------------------------

-To certify a drive at higher levels of performance, do the test as described above, but use higher loads (12x, 24x, etc.).
+To certify a drive(s) at higher levels of performance, do the test as described above, but use higher loads (12x, 24x, etc.).
 Test the drive(s) at progressively higher rates until more than 5% of operations fail in 1 ms.

+As before, test a single drive first, and then test with multiple drives to make sure that the performance scales linearly.

 For example, if you test at 24x and less than 5% of operations fail to complete in 1 ms, run the test at 48x, etc.  When the drive completes the test at a particular speed with more than 5% of operations failing to complete in 1 ms, then the drive is certified at the